Learn about actual and potential costs

 How risky is the supply chain?

 The market for carpet installation services displays an overall moderate level of supply chain risk.
 Carpet mills are moderately risky due to the fluctuating cost of inputs, such as synthetic fibers.
-The main input in synthetic fibers is plastic, which in turn is derived from crude oil.
-Crude oil prices...
+The main input in synthetic fibers is plastic, which is derived from crude oil.
+Crude oil prices have fallen...
 Subscribe to learn more.